doublecloud/terraform-provider-doublecloud/docs/resources/kafka_cluster.md

 Optional:

-- `max_disk_size` (Number) Maximum storage volume the cluster can autoscale in bytes.
+- `max_disk_size` (Number) Maximum storage volume the cluster can automatically scale up to in bytes.
 If not set, autoscaling is disabled